ARM (film)

-The film stars Tovino Thomas in a triple roles alongside Basil Joseph, Krithi Shetty (In her Malayalam debut), Surabhi Lakshmi, Aishwarya Rajesh, Kabir Duhan Singh, Harish Uthaman, Jagadish, Aju Varghese, Biju Kuttan, Rohini, Shivajith, and Sudheesh in prominent roles.
+The film stars Tovino Thomas in triple roles alongside Basil Joseph, Krithi Shetty (in her Malayalam debut), Surabhi Lakshmi, Aishwarya Rajesh, Kabir Duhan Singh, Harish Uthaman, Jagadish, Aju Varghese, Biju Kuttan, Rohini, Shivajith, and Sudheesh in prominent roles.

 The film was originally shot in 2D format and converted to 3D.
 ARM was theatrically released on 12 September 2024 coinciding with the Onam festival.
 The film received positive reviews from critics.
-Made on a budget of ₹30 crore, the film became a commercial success grossing ₹106.75 crore at the box office becoming as one of the highest-grossing Malayalam film of all time.
+Made on a budget of ₹30 crore, the film became a commercial success grossing ₹106.75 crore at the box office, becoming one of the highest-grossing Malayalam films of all time.

 Plot

-The movie begins with a grandmother telling a bed time story to her granddaughter the lore of Chyothivilaku.
-Chyothivilaku is a sacred lamp which was made from a melted mixture of an asteroid which once crashed in the land of Haripuram in the ancient times.
+The movie begins with a grandmother reciting a bed time story to her granddaughter about the lore of Chyothivilaku.
+Chyothivilaku is a sacred lamp which was made from a melted mixture of an asteroid which once crashed in the land of Haripuram during ancient times.
 The lamp was commanded to be made from the asteroid by the Edakkal King at the time, who takes it to his palace owing to its supernatural powers.
-During the invasion of the thugs in the land, a scared King calls upon a warrior from Haripuram called Kelu Nayanar known popularly as Kunjikelu to help save his citizens and his nephew Mana Varma, the heir apparent.
+During the invasion of Pulimutt Mammadh and his thugs in the land, the scared King calls upon a warrior from Haripuram called KunjiKelu Nayanar - known popularly as Kunjikelu - to help save his citizens and his nephew Mana Varma, the heir apparent.
+Kunjikelu waged a one-man war against thugs at the seashore and achieved victory.
 After his victory over the thugs, Kunjikelu requests the Chyothivilaku as a gift.
 The king agrees and Kunjikelu brings it to Haripuram.

 Kunjikelu is romantically interested in Chothi, a woman from a lower caste.
-Kunjikelu promises Chothi on building a temple and so that the lamp is accessible to everyone without discrimination.
+He promises Chothi on building a temple and so that the lamp is accessible to everyone without discrimination.
 Meanwhile smallpox spreads across Haripuram.
 An affected Chothi on the brink of death is saved by Kunjikelu.
 Chothi survives while Kunjikelu gets affected.
 During his bed rest, he receives a secret letter from Mana Varma which breaks his heart.
 Kunjikelu learns that even though he wanted the temple to have no discrimination, no one from the lower caste is allowed into the temple.
-Seeing all the distress Kunjikelu dies.
-The grandmother ends the story by describing the lore on how their village came to be known as Chyothikkavu.
-The grand daughter asks the grandmother on if Chothi was pregnant and she dismisses the thought and that Chothi had left to Nagercoil after her recovery from the smallpox.
+Seeing all the distress, Kunjikelu dies.
+The grandmother ends the story by describing how their village came to be known as Chyothikkavu.
+The granddaughter asks if Chothi was pregnant and she dismisses the thought and that Chothi had left for Nagercoil after her recovery from smallpox.